skrey/yellow-extensions/features/publish/README.md

 `public` = extension is visible in official repository
 `unlisted` = extension is not visible in official repository
-`unreleased` = extension is not available in official repository
+`unpublished` = extension is not available in official repository

 <a id="settings-actions"></a>The following file actions are supported: